Bob Myers

 Robert Michael Myers (born March 31, 1975) is an American sports executive who is the president of Harris Blitzer Sports & Entertainment (HBSE).
-He was the general manager for the Golden State Warriors of the National Basketball Association (NBA) from 2012 to 2023, winning four NBA championships and two NBA Executive of the Year awards during his tenure.
+Myers was previously the general manager for the Golden State Warriors of the National Basketball Association (NBA) from 2012 to 2023, winning four NBA championships and two NBA Executive of the Year awards during his tenure.

 Myers played college basketball for the UCLA Bruins from 1993 to 1997, winning a national championship in 1995.
 He served as a radio commentator for UCLA basketball and worked as a sports agent under Arn Tellem in the early 2000s.
-Myers worked at ESPN as an NBA game analyst from 2023 until being named president of HBSE in 2025.
-He additionally serves as an advisor for the Washington Commanders of the National Football League (NFL).
+Myers was an ESPN NBA game analyst from 2023 until being named president of HBSE in 2025.
+He additionally serves as an advisor for the National Football League (NFL) team Washington Commanders.

 Early life

 Myers was born on March 31, 1975, and grew up in Danville, California, a town in the San Francisco Bay Area.
 He attended Monte Vista High School and lettered in basketball.
 Only a junior college showed interest in recruiting him.
 He wanted to continue playing an organized sport, and intended to follow his brother into rowing.
 In his senior year, he visited the University of California, Los Angeles (UCLA) and intended to talk to their crew team coach.
 However, he ran into UCLA assistant basketball coach Steve Lavin, who suggested Myers try out for the basketball team.